robseb/rsyocto/README.md

 To allow that is for example **Python3** with the Python Package manager **PiP** and the **Apache Webserver** with **PHP** included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for is best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment. *rsYocto* application can **build, deployed and even debugged over the network**.
-With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simply installment and quick jumpstart in the development process possible, because all required compilers run direct on *rsYocto*.
+With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jumpstart in the development process possible, because all required compilers run directly on *rsYocto*.

 It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C, CAN,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for development of industrial connected solutions.
 With a single command is *rsYocto* capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA**.